 Although Dr. Edwards is the frequent and go-to lecturer in the area of sports and race relations, he has adopted another crucial and huge undertaking: spearheading a paradigm shift in society’s view of women and girls.
 So as a husband, a father, a grandfather, a human rights activist and as a citizen, he is personally committed to elevating the status, the circumstance and outcome of this disregarded and disrespected group.

 There is a huge plight that lays before us.
-So here are his critical words that he emailed yesterday – words that we should all heed and put forward through action.
+So, here are his critical words that he emailed yesterday.
+These are words that we should all heed and put forward through action.

 THE PLIGHT OF WOMEN AND GIRLS IN AMERICA: ADDRESSING THE CHALLENGES

 In my 50 years of activist efforts around social issues (1968 Olympic Project For Human Rights, Player Development and Support Systems in Collegiate and Professional Sports, etc.), I have determined that there are 3 factors that are critical to fomenting substantive change.

 - An enduring and broadly recognized and acknowledged aggrieved population pool seeking relief and redress.

 - A relentless and expanding demand that such relief/redress be instituted.

 - And a compelling interest on the parts of those from whom relief and redress are demanded.

 IN ALL 3 OF THESE CRITICAL AREAS, EFFORTS HAVE TENDED TO FALL SHORT OF THE MARK REGARDING WOMEN AND GIRLS: